 Community Health Clinic

-The Community Clinic Enfant Jesus is on-site in Lamardelle.
-The clinic is staffed by a competent team of doctors, nurses, and other medical staff who provide care for students at the Enfant Jesus School, children living at the Creche Enfant Jesus, and the broader Lamardelle community.
+At the core of FEJ's health care program is the Community Clinic Enfant Jesus in Lamardelle.
+The clinic is staffed by a competent team of Haitian doctors, nurses, and other medical staff who provide care for students at the Enfant Jesus School and the entire surrounding community.

 FEJ recognizes the interlocking nature of development issues that are necessary to promote a sustainable community.
-A key focus is addressing the severe malnutrition conditions of the children attending the school and for the children of the orphanages and the children being seen in the community clinic.
+A key focus is addressing the severe malnutrition conditions of the children attending the school, those in the orphanage, and those being seen in the community clinic.

-Nutrition education, or teaching people the best foods to use from available sources and providing basic nutrition and medication to stabilize these is a major focus of the nutrition program in the coming years.
-The FEJ programs are designed to address lasting solutions to reduce malnutrition and improve children’s lives.
-Enfant Jesus community clinic envision incorporating the nutrition program as part of the clinic.
-Therefore the children with not only receive nutritional support but as well medical attention.
+Nutrition education, or teaching people the best foods to use from available sources, and providing basic nutrition and medication is a major focus of the nutrition program in the coming years.
+FEJ programs are designed to address lasting solutions to reduce malnutrition and improve children’s lives.
+Enfant Jesus community clinic envisions incorporating the nutrition program as part of the clinic, allowing children to receive nutritional support and medical attention.

-FEJ has the belief that physical health and development is the foundation upon which cognitive development is based.
-Nutrition impacts are closely integrated with all health and education activities, starting with the pregnant mother, the birth of the infant and ongoing for the children throughout their lives.
+FEJ believes that physical health and development are the foundation upon which cognitive development is based.
+Nutrition is closely integrated with all health and education activities, starting with the pregnant mother, the birth of the infant and ongoing for the children throughout their lives.

-Training provided included a comprehensive approach for improving the nutritional status of children directed toward infection prevention and reduction, environmental sanitation, early treatment of infections, feeding of sick children and maintaining good nutrition practices throughout the lives for both the children and for the staffs of these facilities.
+Comprehensive training to improve the nutritional status of children and the staff at FEJ facilities is provided and includes topics such as infection prevention and reduction, environmental sanitation, early treatment of infections, feeding of sick children, and maintaining good nutrition practices throughout life.

 Each year, thousands of women worldwide die due to pregnancy-related complications.
 Poor countries are affected the most.
 Haiti has the highest maternal mortality rate (630 deaths per 100,000 live births) compared to the average for the Caribbean (99 deaths per 100,000 live births).